-For Inland ports, priority shall be given to providing or improving the following:
+For Inland ports, priority will be given to providing or improving the following:

-- Access to inland ports and connections between inland ports and rail and road sections of the Core Network; - Access, including safe access through navigational aids, of inland ports to inland waterways; - Basic infrastructure in inland ports in accordance with point (g) of Article 16 of the TEN-T Guidelines; - Water-side terminals/platforms infrastructure such as storage and stacking areas in accordance with point (g) of Article 16 of the TEN-T Guidelines; - Reception facilities for oil and other waste, to support the sustainability of waterborne transport services; - ICT applications, in particular pilot Single Window applications, as well as applications to streamline administrative formalities through a better use of information, communication and positioning technologies; - Providing or improving road/rail access and connections within inland ports; - Facilities for loading/transhipment as well as for ice-breaking, hydrological services and dredging of the port and port approaches to ensure year-round navigability (facilities must be accessible for use by all operators on a non-discriminatory basis); - Introduction or implementation of fixed infrastructure regarding alternative energy, e.g. LNG bunkering and shore-side electricity.
+- Access to inland ports and connections between inland ports and rail and road sections of the Core Network; - Access, including safe access through navigational aids, of inland ports to inland waterways; - Basic infrastructure in inland ports in accordance with Article 16 g) of the TEN-T Guidelines; - Water-side terminals/platforms infrastructure such as storage and stacking areas in accordance with Article 16 g) of the TEN-T Guidelines; - Reception facilities for oil and other waste, to support the sustainability of waterborne transport services; - ICT applications, in particular pilot Single Window applications, as well as applications to streamline administrative formalities through a better use of information, communication and positioning technologies; - Providing or improving road/rail access and connections within inland ports; - Facilities for loading/transhipment as well as for ice-breaking, hydrological services and dredging of the port and port approaches to ensure year-round navigability (facilities must be accessible for use by all operators on a non-discriminatory basis); - Introduction or implementation of fixed infrastructure regarding alternative energy, e.g. LNG bunkering and shore-side electricity.